LovePelmeni/DeepfakeStream/docs/face_detection/DETECTOR.md

 # Face Detection in DeepfakeStream

-Document stands for the overview of face detection approach, used in the DeepfakeStream project.
+Overview of face detection approach, used in the DeepfakeStream project.

 # Assumptions